 Cultural Heritage Grants

-Our grants in this area support local stewards in their work to preserve, document, and disseminate the timeless cultural heritage that is under threat around the world, especially in countries where other sources of funding are not available.
-(Whereas our other programs focus on the United States, this one is international.)
+Our grants in this area support local stewards in their work to preserve, document, and disseminate the timeless cultural heritage that is under threat in less-well-resourced countries around the world: whereas most of our other programs focus on the United States, this one is exclusively international.
+Building on Whiting's animating committment to the written word as a vessel for the transmission of ideas, our support for cultural heritage emphasizes documentary heritage, such as manuscripts and inscriptions.
+Explore some of our heritage grants below.

 Partnership with Cultural Emergency Response for local regrants